emqx/emqx-docs/en_US/rule/schema-registry-examp-protobuf.md

 2. Codec Type: protobuf

-3. Schema: The following protobuf schema defines a Person message.
+3. Schema: The following protobuf schema defines a message about some person.

 ```protobuf
 message Person {